wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 }
 ```

 Well, according to the docs, this should be the Person entity, which maps directly to a `person` table in our PostgreSQL database.
 All public properties will be mapped automatically to the corresponding entity in the database.
 If you don’t want that, you need to specify the `@Transient` annotation.
-That can’t be that easy, can it? **(AO: I don’t understand the rhetoric in the previous sentence.
-Are you being sarcastic?
-Will you return to this issue?)**
+That can’t be that easy, can it?

 You also need a `PersonResource` class to act as a REST endpoint.
 Let’s create such a simple class: